1runeberg/OpenXRProvider_v2/sample_06_finger_painting/README.md

 - *Either hand*: Index tip and thumb tibs together to draw

-- *Two-handed*: Middle finger tip and thumb tips together on BOTH hands, spread apart to scale skybox up, spread in to scale skybox down.
+- *Two-handed*: Middle finger tip and thumb tips together on BOTH hands, spread apart to scale skybox up, inwards to scale skybox down.
 Scale is commensurate to distance of thumb tips.

 - *Two-handed*: Ring finger tip and thumb tips together on BOTH hands, spread apart to add saturation, inwards for less.
 Saturation is commensurate to distance of thumb tips.